merdoyovski/awesome-database/README.md

 ## Vector

+- [Pinecone](https://www.pinecone.io/) - The vector database for machine learning applications.
+Build vector-based personalization, ranking, and search systems that are accurate, fast, and scalable.

 ## Research Papers

 - [DB-Readings](https://github.com/rxin/db-readings) - A list of papers essential to understanding databases and building new data systems.